fioritto/fioritto_us/about.md

 I ride as much as I can with the FOGOBS group in Hyde Park.
 Depending on who you ask, it stands for either Fast or Fat Old Guys On Bikes.
 I commute to work via bike, but I'm not a dedicated commuter.
 If its wet outside I'm on the bus.

 ### Personal
-I married to Lisa, have three children, one grandchild and another on the way.
+I am married to Lisa, have three children, two grandchildren and another on the way.
 I love being "papa".
 We live in Hyde Park.

 ### Resume
 Everything above in a bulleted list.